Multi-messenger FIMP: Acknowledgement

 \section{Acknowledgement}

 The work of D.B. is supported by the Science and Engineering Research Board (SERB), Government of India grants MTR/2022/000575 and CRG/2022/000603.
 D.B. also acknowledges the support from the Fulbright-Nehru Academic and Professional Excellence Award 2024-25.
 The work of N.D. is supported by the Ministry of Education, Government of India via the Prime Minister's Research Fellowship (PMRF) December 2021 scheme.
-N.D. thanks Rishav Roshan for useful discussions regarding GWs.
+N.D. thanks Rishav Roshan and Indrajit Saha for useful discussions regarding GWs.
+S.J. thanks Bhavya Thacker for useful discussions.